Rational maps without Herman rings: Introduction

-is called \emph{Newton's method} for $P$.
-The iteration of $N_P$ is used to find the roots of $P$.
-Except $\infty$, all fixed points (three in all) of $N_P$ are superattracting and they are exactly the roots of $P$.
-Since each attracting periodic orbit attracts at least one critical orbit \cite[Theorem 8.6]{Mi2}, there exists at most one infinite critical orbit in the Julia set of $P$.
-Therefore, we have following corollary.
+Let $P$ be a non-constant complex polynomial with degree $d\geq 2$.
+The rational map $N_P:\EC\rightarrow\EC$ defined as $N_P(z)=z-P(z)/P'(z)$ is called the \emph{Newton's method} for $P$.
+The iterate of $N_P$ is used to find the roots of $P$.
+Except $\infty$, all the rest $d$ fixed points of $N_P$ are superattracting and they are exactly the roots of $P$.
+If $d=3$, then $N_P$ has at most one critical point in the Julia set.
+Therefore, we have following immediate corollary by the Main Theorem.

-\begin{cor}[{Shishikura-Tan}] The Newton's method for a cubic polynomial has no Herman ring. \end{cor}
+\begin{cor}[{Shishikura-Tan}] The Newton's method for a cubic polynomial has no Herman rings. \end{cor}

-Actually, Shishikura proved that the Julia set of the Newton's method for every polynomial is connected and hence they have no Herman rings \cite[Corollary II]{Sh3} and Tan proved the case of degree three in \cite[Proposition 2.6]{Tan}.
+Actually, Shishikura proved that the Julia sets of the Newton's method for all polynomials are connected and hence they have no Herman rings \cite[Corollary II]{Shi09}, and Tan proved the cubic case in \cite[Proposition 2.6]{Tan97}.

+Some other consequences of Theorem \ref{thm-holo-fami} have also been harvested.
+See \cite{YZ14} and \cite{XY16} for the study of the connectivity of the Julia sets of the holomorphic families with only one free critical orbit.